his-eg/ecl1/vscodeExtension/ecl1/README.md

 * Ecl1 Update Git Hooks
     * Installs a git hook script in every HISinOne-Extension in the current workspace.
 These git hook scripts try to enforce the rule that every commit message must include a ticket number (format: #123456).

-* Ecl1 Update Check
-    * Checks for ecl1 updates and pulls them automatically if any are found.

 ### Manually Started Plugins